pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Unsupported.md

 [MALLARD BASIC (for the PCW-8000 series) page, on its bottom GSX stuff is attached](http://www.fvempel.nl/basic.html)

-### MC6845 PCG and Graphics

-The 6845 CRTC chip was used in many expansions for the CP/M.
-The MicroBEE is already supported.

-####  VDU Expansion Board (VDUEB) for the Dick Smith Super-80

 ### Husky Hunter

 [Wikipedia page about the Husky Hunter](http://en.wikipedia.org/wiki/Husky_(computer))

 [Some Husky 2 tech infos](http://www.seasip.info/VintagePC/husky2.html)

-As for the Victor Micronic the display is controlled by an HD61830.

 ### Misc HomeBrew Z80 projects